fiverr-team-work/working-guide/README.md

-# Naming Classes
+## 1. Naming Classes

-Before thinking about the class name, take your time and choose a good name for an HTML element.
+Before thinking about the class name, `take your time` and choose a good name for an HTML element.
 Use meaningful names for your Ids and Classes.
-They should be short, descriptive and represent only one concept.
+They should be **short**, **descriptive** and represent only one concept.
 It’ll make your HTML clearer and the styling process easier.
 Don’t you think it’d be better if you named your class “wrapper” instead of “wpr”?

 ```html